-After removing the portion of the rectum, the surgeon will join the two healthy ends together using either a series of sutures (stitches) or staples.
+After removing the required portion of the rectum, the surgeon will join the two healthy ends together using either a series of sutures (stitches) or staples.
 This is called an anastomosis.

-Whether you have open or keyhole surgery will depend on many things.
+Whether you have open or laparoscopic surgery will depend on many things.
 Each case has to be looked at individually so you will need to discuss your options with your surgeon and find out which way of operating is best for you.

-If you have a keyhole operation.
+If you have a laparoscopic (keyhole) operation

 Will I need any special preparation before surgery?

 You will have investigations and tests to prepare you for your operation.
-These are to confirm the diagnosis, to see how far the disease has spread, and to assess how fit and well you are for the proposed treatment.
+These are to confirm the diagnosis, to see how far any disease has spread, and to assess how fit and well you are for the proposed treatment.

 Patients often need to have a stoma, and even more so if they have had chemotherapy or radiotherapy leading up to the planned operation.
 A portion of the bowel is brought out onto the abdomen to form an opening outside the body, known as a stoma.
 A stoma bag is then fitted around this opening to collect the contents of your bowel.
 The stoma ‘rests’ the anastomosis (the join where the bowel is connected back together) allowing it to heal and also provide time for you to fully recover.
 Despite the presence of a stoma you may pass a little old blood or mucus from your back passage.

-The stoma may be permanent or temporary.
+The stoma may be permanent or temporary?

 If you need a stoma or it is possible that you may need a stoma, you will be seen by a stoma nurse.
-These specialist nurses are skilled in caring for patients who have a stoma and will be able to answer any questions you may have.
+These specialist nurses are skilled in caring for patients who have a stoma and will be able to answer any questions you may have..

 Are there complications with this operation?